17-year-old Gio Reyna to join US national team

 The Reynas would be what is thought to be the fifth father-son pair to play for the U.S. after Harry and Ty Keough, Joe and Philip Gyau, Joe and Alain Maca, and Tim and Taylor Twellman.

-He would follow another young Dortmund star to the national team.
+Reyna would follow another young Dortmund star to the national team.
 Midfielder Christian Pulisic was 17 when he made his U.S. debut in March 2016 and has become the top American player.

-Reyna has played wide on both sides for Dortmund and also has drifted into the center.
+Reyna can play wide on both sides and also is viewed by Berhalter as a possible central attacking midfielder.

 “He can play in a number of different positions.
 I like him being able to affect the game on the offensive side, similar to Christian,” Berhalter said.
 “I think he gives you flexibility. ”

-Pulisic, sold to Chelsea last year, has not played since Jan.
+Pulisic, sold to Chelsea last year for a 64 million euro (then $73 million) transfer fee, has not played since Jan.
 1 because of an adductor injury.

 “As Christian adapts to the rigors of the Premier League, I think he’s going to be fine,” Berhalter said.
 “We’re confident that Chelsea together with us is going to get him in a spot where he’s performing regularly.”